Alipsa/munin/README.md

 - [mdr Reports](docs/mdr-reports.md) (markdown with support for r code, similar to rmd - more on that further down).
 - [Groovy reports](docs/groovy-reports.md) where the Groovy code returns html
 - [gmd reports](docs/gmd-reports.md) (markdown with support for groovy code - more on that further down)
+- [Journo (Freemarker) reports](docs/journo-reports.md) Groovy code handles the parameters to a Freemarker template

 [Ride](https://github.com/Alipsa/ride) supports the Munin R and mdr report formats natively, so you can use Ride to create and edit Munin reports.